serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

    Leave any options at their default values by pressing enter.

-3. Add your public SSH key to the `authorized_keys` file:
+3. Add the public SSH key to the `authorized_keys` file:

    ```bash
    cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys